Christmas and New Year in international waters continued.

 1976

 For some years in the early seventies Radio Caroline only broadcast a night-time service but, from May 1976, the station was able to provide 24 hours a day English-language programmes again.
-Over that Christmas and New Year period Mark Lawrence, Tom Anderson, Ed Foster and Steve Kent presented a number of festive programmes including an All-Time Top 100, produced in conjunction with Wavelength magazine, individual DJs counting down their own Top 30 favourite tracks, an album review of the year and a number of music specials.
+Over that Christmas and New Year period Mark Lawrence, Tom Anderson, Ed Foster and Steve Kent were on board, joined on December 28th by James Ross.
+They presented a number of festive shows including an All-Time Top 100, produced in conjunction with Wavelength magazine, individual DJs counting down their own Top 30 favourite tracks, an album review of the year and some music specials.

 click to hear audio Ed Foster, a bleary-eyed Steve Kent, Ed again, Mark Lawrence and a short clip of Tom Anderson from Radio Caroline's Christmas Day 1976 output kindly provided by John Ashworth (duration 7 minutes 18 seconds)